Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 #### Storing data for retention during EM4 sleep

-During EM4 sleep, RAM is shut off and only a small amount of memory is available for retreival after wakeup.
+During EM4 sleep, RAM is shut off.
+A small amount of memory persists, and is available for retreival after wakeup.

 		let index;